thetodd/symfony-selenium/README.md

 docker-compose exec webapp /var/www/app/bin/phpunit -c /var/www/app/phpunit.xml.dist
 ```

 The tests are under the `tests` directory.
-For functional testing with selenium use `App\Tests\Functional\FunctionalTestCase`
+For functional testing with selenium use `App\Tests\Functional\FunctionalTestcase`
 as base php class.

+### Running the app
+If you run docker-compose the app will automatically be available in your browser at `http://localhost/`.